Filters and Sorting

 Filter Examples

-Here are some examples for product filters (but remember to rely on the JSON answer to ensure you are passing valid names and values):
+Here are some examples for product filters (but remember to rely on the JSON response to ensure you are passing valid names and values):

 [{"name":"Category", "type":"products", "values":[{"name":"Dishwashers"}]}]